 The starling family presented more of a problem to her mealworm munching routine.
 They are raucous annoying birds that are pretty neurotic too.
 They act as one, a cloud of noise and aggression flying in all at once, scattering the mealworms with their crazy flapping wings.
 The wind they produce sends the food to the edges of the feeding area, underneath plant pots, trays and buckets.
 Stupid birds.
 They land and look baffled by the disappearance of the food.
 And the noise!
 Clicking, screeching and scrapping!

 They are scared of me, I just have to clap my hands, or look out of the window and whoosh, off they go, bumping into each other, panicking.
-Blackbird stays put and eats calmly, knowing the I will keep the starlings at bay.
+Blackbird stays put and eats calmly, knowing that I will keep the starlings at bay.

 This sounds like a one-way deal, but it isn’t.
 She makes me happy.
 She chatters to me and tut tut tut’s.
 I always respond.
 Sometimes I sit down on the ground close to the mealworms and take photos, make films.
 Occasionally, when she enters the feeding area there is what must look like a one-eyed thing in the middle of the feed.
 It is my 360 camera.
 It makes no noise, doesn’t move at all, just sits there.
 There is a tiny light on its side that flashes, but it doesn’t worry her.
 Because I am nearby.
 And it is never there for long.
 Blackbird does look a bit baffled when she hears the videos on playback, relistening to our conversation.